tyzbit/numerifides/README.md

 ## Light Nodes

-A Light node will query multiple Full nodes for the transactions and mappings, and then confirm via an SPV lookup on the Bitcoin network that the related transactions are valid according to consensus rules.
+A Light node will query multiple Full nodes for the name they want to look up, along with the anchoring transaction and the consensus hash and then confirm via an SPV lookup on the Bitcoin network that the related transactions are valid according to consensus rules.
 Light nodes should query more than one Full node for a lookup, and likewise query more than one Bitcoin node to confirm the anchoring Numerifides transaction.

 ## Plugins